LyleKilson/robot-gladiators/README.md

 # robot-gladiators

 ## Purpose
-Useing JavaScript I will build a browser-based video game that I will enter in a fictional hackathon called the Con Solo Game Jam.
+Using JavaScript I will build a browser-based video game that I will enter in a fictional hackathon called the Con Solo Game Jam.

 ## Built With